parsonsmatt/parsonsmatt.github.io/_posts/2015-10-22-purescript_router.markdown

 Now, fair warning, this is alpha software and bleeding edge.
 This tutorial may be out of date by the time I post it!

+The code for this project is available in [this repository](https://github.com/parsonsmatt/purescript-routing-example).

 ## Defining Routes

 The first step is defining our routes.
 We're making a website for logging weightlifting sessions, so we're concerned with three things: